Can’t find what you’re looking for? Email us at TCIP@hyndburnbc.gov.uk

 2-Work have been identified to operate the flexible co-working office space that will open in Burtons Chambers once renovation works are complete.
 2-Work currently provide flexible, tailored workspace in space in locations across the north of England.
 More information about them can be found here 2-work.co.uk

-The process for Market Hall is nearing completion and this text will be updated once the operator is selected.
+The process for Market Hall is nearing completion and this information will be updated once the operator is formally approved by the Council.

 How do I get involved or find out more?